Kvoti/redux-rest/README.md

   }
 }

-// The flux object also has reducers to handle the standard REST actions
+// The api object also has reducers to handle the standard REST actions
-// So we can configure redux and connect our UserApp to it. let reducers = combineReducers(flux.reducers);
+// So we can configure redux and connect our UserApp to it. let reducers = combineReducers(api.reducers);

-// To integrate with redux we need a middleware layer so we can do
+// To integrate with redux we require the thunk middleware to handle
-// async requests to the API server.
-// (Vanilla redux requires actions to be plain objects but the flux.actionCreators
-// methods return functions which launch an async request *then* dispatch the
-// corresponding action object). let createStoreWithMiddleware = applyMiddleware( asyncDispatch
+// action creators that return functions. let createStoreWithMiddleware = applyMiddleware( thunkMiddleware
 )(createStore);

 let store = createStoreWithMiddleware(reducers);